agrc/parole-and-probation/README.md

 1. Install the [dotnet core 3.1.* SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 1. Copy the `ArcGIS` section in `src/appsettings.json` to `appsettings.Development.js` adding the correct values
 1. Download a service account json file to log to stack driver and name it `src/log-writer-sa.json`
-   - Update the `appsettings.json` if you will be logging to a different project than `agrc-admin`
+   - Update the `appsettings.json` if you will be logging to a different project than `ut-dts-agrc-parole-dev`
    - Create environment variable `GOOGLE_APPLICATION_CREDENTIALS` with the path to the service account json
 1. Start the application
    - You can debug with the `Debug` vscode launch profile